Visitors > Job Opportunities

 Requires the ability to recognize and identify similarities or differences between characteristics of colors, shapes and sounds associated with job-related objects, materials and tasks.

 The hourly rate for this position is $28.16.
 The Public Maintenance Worker 2 will receive a very competitive benefit package and work 40 hours per week, plus any required overtime.

 The candidate selection process consists of: a review of the candidate’s past work experience/skills and a personal interview.
 Successful candidates must successfully pass all required screenings and tests administered, when applicable, in order to be a candidate for this position.
 However, passing all required screenings/tests and completing a personal interview does not guarantee hire by the Village, as the ultimate decision to hire anyone is at the sole discretion of the Village of Addison.

 IMPORTANT NOTICE – SUBMISSION OF APPLICATION

-Applications can be obtained at the Village Hall either in the Administration Department, Room 2100, or downloaded from the Village’s website at www.addisonadvantage.org.
-Applicants will be notified by letter of the test date for this position.
-All completed applications must be directed to Donald Pinson, Director of Human Resources/Risk Management, either via regular mail at One Friendship Plaza, Addison, Illinois 60101, or submitted personally to the Administration Department, Room 2100 of the Village Hall or emailed to DPinson@Addison-il.org by no later than 5pm, Friday, April 7, 2017.
+Applications can be obtained at the Village Hall either in the Administration Department, Room 2100, or downloaded here.
+Applicants will be notified by letter of the test date for this position, where applicable.
+All completed applications must be directed to Donald Pinson, Director of Human Resources/Risk Management, either via regular mail at One Friendship Plaza, Addison, Illinois 60101, or submitted personally to the Administration Department, Room 2100 of the Village Hall or emailed to DPinson@Addison-il.org by no later than 5pm, May 4, 2017.
 Also, applications submitted after the deadline will NOT be accepted.
 Only one (1) application per person, per testing cycle is accepted.